 At it’s core, referral marketing is about enabling and incentivising your existing customer base to encourage their friends to come and try your product for the first time.

 Word-of-mouth and Referral Marketing are often confused.
 Whilst word-of-mouth is the result of customers talking about your brand with their friends and convincing them to try it, this is done without marketing effort and is difficult for marketing teams to influence and measure.
-Referral marketing attempts to harness this customer advocacy and put in place the tools to encourage, reward and track customer recommendations.
+Refer-a-friend marketing attempts to harness this customer advocacy and put in place the tools to encourage, reward and track customer recommendations.

 Why is referral marketing so valuable?